Jack Telnack

-John J. Telnack (born 1937) is the former global Vice President of Design of the Ford Motor Company from 1980 to 1997.
-He is best known for his work with cars like the 1979 Ford Mustang (third generation), the 1983 Ford Thunderbird (ninth generation), and the 1986 Ford Taurus.
+John J. Telnack (born 1937) is an American automobile designer who served as Ford Motor Company's global Vice President of Design from 1980 to 1997.
+He is best known for his work on cars like the 1979 Ford Mustang, the 1983 Ford Thunderbird, and the 1986 Ford Taurus.

-Early life
+Early life and education

+Telnack was born in Detroit.
+His interest in car design began in early childhood, evidenced by his frequent bicycle trips to Ford's Rotunda building to see the latest concept cars.

-John J. Telnack was born on April 1, 1937, in Detroit.
-His father worked as a foreman at the Rouge River Ford Motor Company plant in Dearborn, Michigan.
-Telnack received a scholarship from Ford and attended the ArtCenter College of Design in Pasadena, California.
-He graduated in 1958.
+Telnack's father worked as a foreman at Ford's River Rouge complex.
+In 1952, he arranged to take Jack on a tour of Ford's Design Center.
+He received a scholarship from Ford and attended the ArtCenter College of Design in Pasadena, California, and graduated in 1958.